-The corner: Allows you to open the Smart HUD window.
+The connection on the top right corner: Allows you to open the Smart HUD window.

 · Configuration Menu:

 [+] / edit Add or remove video URLs or add preference.

 Positioning Select the window position.

 Resolution Select the window size.

 Transparency Set the window transparency.